orourkeant/SCD40/README.md

 # Raspberry Pi Pico Environmental Monitor

-A robust environmental monitoring system using a Raspberry Pi Pico and SCD-40 sensor that measures CO2, temperature, and humidity, transmitting data via MQTT with comprehensive error handling and automatic recovery features.
+An environmental monitoring system using a Raspberry Pi Pico and SCD-40 sensor that measures CO2, temperature, and humidity, transmitting data via MQTT with comprehensive error handling and automatic recovery features.

 ## Features